GoogleContainerTools/kpt-functions-catalog/CONTRIBUTING.md

   example here.
 There must be a README.md file in each example directory, and it should follow the [template][example-template].
 - The `tests/` directory contains additional e2e tests.
+- `master` branch should should contain examples with the `unstable` tag for your function images.
+When you release the function version that tag should have the samples and tests that match the function version.

 For golang-based functions, you need to generate some doc related variables from the `README.md` by running